FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 	+ change your working directory to the [location](./) of this README.md file
 	+ ensure that your internet connection is up and running.
 An update of some required data from EQ'3 occu repository will be done automatically.
-	+ ensure that all your addon devices' rftypes XML files are store in [../src/addon/firmware/rftypes/](../src/addon/firmware/rftypes/)
+	+ ensure that all your addon devices' rftypes XML files are stored in [../src/addon/firmware/rftypes/](../src/addon/firmware/rftypes/)
+	+ it is recommended to derive new rftypes XML files from existing ones.
+Unfortunately some reverse engineering and deep understanding is required for that purpose
+	+ if you have trouble, please ask in the Homematic Forum for help
 	+ start in a LINUX console  window the script [./make_all.bsh](./make_all.bsh) with the command line option '-run1':

         > make_all.bash -run1